aservet1/jRAPL/README.md

 #### EnergySample vs EnergyMeasurement
 There are two types of energy sample objects. `EnergySample` is a running total of energy consumed since the last time the reporting register overflowed back to 0. `EnergyMeasurement` is the subtraction of two `EnergySample` objects.
 The subtraction in constructing and `EnergyMeasurement` handles wraparound logic, in case the first sample was ten pre-overflow and the second sample was taken post-overflow.

-`EnergySample` has an `Instant` timestamp for when the sample was taken and `EnergyMeasurement` has a start and stop timestamp, taken from the two `EnergySample`s that created it.
+`EnergySample` has an `Instant` timestamp for when the sample was taken and `EnergyMeasurement` has a start and stop timestamp, taken from the two `EnergySample` objects that created it.
 There's a `getElapsedTime()` method to get the duration between these timestamps, which is most often useful for calculating power; divide the Joules reported by the time period over which your machine consumed those joules.